deslittle/pinpoint/README.md

 will be **more friendly for binary distribution.**

 The [preindex data(~1.78MB)][preindex-link] are many tiles.
-It's used inside the `DefaultFinder`, which built on `FuzzyFinder`, to reduce raycasting algorithm execution times.
+It's used inside the `CombinedFinder`, which built on `FuzzyFinder`, to reduce raycasting algorithm execution times.

 [pb_html]: https://deslittle.github.io/pinpoint/pb.html